How to Layer Bedding Like a Designer

 A casually draped throw adds the finishing touch.
 Fold it neatly or lay it at an angle for a more relaxed vibe.

-Choose something with texture, like a waffle weave, faux fur, or a chunky knit.
+Did I mention you need lots of texture for a cozy bed?
+Well, here I go again!
+Choose something with lots of texture, like a waffle weave, faux fur, or a chunky knit.

 7. Stick to a Cohesive Color Palette